-ECO 220 - Microeconomics (4) ★★★★ Essential principles of economic analysis from the viewpoint of choices to be made by individual economic units.
-Scarcity; supply, demand and elasticity; opportunity costs; cost theory; price and output
+ECO 220 - Microeconomics (4) Essential principles of economic analysis from the viewpoint of choices to be made by individual economic units.
+Scarcity; supply, demand and elasticity; opportunity costs; cost theory; price and output determination under various market structures and factor markets; government regulation; comparative advantage; international trade.
+Application of economic theory to current economic problems.
+A3

-ECO 221 - Macroeconomics (4) ★★★★ Essential principles of economic analysis from the viewpoint of the aggregate economy.
+ECO 221 - Macroeconomics (4) Essential principles of economic analysis from the viewpoint of the aggregate economy.
 Market systems; macroeconomic equilibrium; national income accounting; money and financial institutions; competing economic theories; business cycles, including recession, unemployment and inflation; the role of government in developing and implementing fiscal and monetary policies; international trade and finance.
 These topics are developed and discussed in relationship to current economic problems and issues.
 A3

-ECO 300 - Business, Government and Society (4) ★★★★ Prerequisite: C or higher in ECO 220 or ECO 135.
+ECO 300 - Business, Government and Society (4) Prerequisites: ECO 220 or ECO 135, ENG 112/112H.
 The business firm as agent of wealth creation and change operates within a society's political, institutional, and cultural context.
 This course examines the interactions between business, government, and society from historical, conceptual and philosophical perspectives.

-ECO 400 - People, Profit, Planet (4) ★★★★ Prerequisite: Upper division standing.
+ECO 400 - People, Profit, Planet (4) Prerequisites: Upper division standing, ENG 112/112H.
 An interdisciplinary approach to the challenges of meeting human needs in a socially responsible and environmentally sustainable manner.
 The course expands on classical economic models by integrating consideration of a triple bottom line of profitability, social equity, and physical sustainability in the broader context of resources, systems, and values.
 PS2, PS3

-ECO 410 - Resource Economics (4) ★★★★ Prerequisite: upper division standing.
+ECO 410 - Resource Economics (4) Prerequisites: Upper division standing, ENG 112/112H.
 This course explores historical analysis of population economics and resource management.
 It will examine aspects of local, national and global markets for resources and the implications for future resource policy.
 Private-sector and public-sector solutions will be debated.
 Particular emphasis may be placed on timely topics such as the demand and supply of water and various energy sources.
 PS2, PS3